Afra-Nawar-CS/Bond-Balancer/README.md

 ### Equation Balancing — Rational Nullspace Method

 Most equation balancers use trial and error.
-However, Bond Balancer is unique, because it uses **linear algebra**.
+However, Bond Balancer is unique, because it uses **linear algebra** and stoichiometric prediction logic.

 Each chemical equation is converted into an **element matrix** where:
 - Rows represent elements involved